 When to offer Easter chocolate?

-Even stronger than homemade chocolate, the zChocolat chocolate has unique recipes that you won't find anywhere else with exceptional ingredients that will make its tasting really special.
-A true taste experience.
+Even stronger than homemade chocolate, the zChocolat chocolate has unique recipes that you won't find anywhere else with exceptional ingredients that will make its taste really special.
+A true culinary experience.

 How will this Easter present be delivered?

 We take special care to ship your gifts the same day for a delivery in less than 2 to 3 days on all the countries most commonly served.
 For packaging, we carefully protect your chocolates from shocks and temperature variations with special packaging.